ss220club/WyccerraBay220/tgui/README.md

 **Available commands:**

-- `bin/tgui` - (Recommended build option) Build the project in production mode.
+- `bin/tgui` - Build the project in production mode.
-- `bin/tgui --pretty` - Check/Prettify all files inside of the packages folder (Mainly Interfaces/Components).
-Build the project in production mode afterwards.
 - `bin/tgui --dev` - Launch a development server.
   - tgui development server provides you with incremental compilation, hot module replacement and logging facilities in all running instances